 First, wear a helmet!
 This is a no-brainer, which is what you will become if you don’t wear a helmet.

 Second, use a four or five-point harness.
-Stock three-point seatbelts are good for a lot of situations, but if you really want to make sure you stay inside your roll cage when you wreck, you need to upgrade.
+Stock three-point seatbelts are good for a lot of situations, but if you really want to make sure you stay safe inside your roll cage when you wreck, you need to upgrade.

 Finally, don’t get plastered when you’re driving.
 There are way too many people driving UTVs that think it’s OK to drink and drive.
-If you get drunk and get behind the wheel, you could kill someone, kill yourself, or, at the very least, get slapped with a hefty fine and spend the night in jail.
+If you get drunk and get behind the wheel, you could seriously injure someone, yourself, or, at the very least, get slapped with a hefty fine and spend the night in jail.
 At the risk of sounding like your friend’s uncool dad, if you see someone drinking and driving at the dunes or anywhere, you should report them.
 You might just save a life.